 Longer But Lasting Solution to Reduce and Prevent Bloating

 In short, if you really want to know how to reduce bloating effectively, change your eating habits and customs.
 With a small effort you will prevent the majority of the pain and discomfort associated with bloating:

 - Find out if you have a food intolerance through a reputed test.

 - Get rid of sodas and sugary drinks in general.
 Not only they produce bloating but are bad for health in many ways.

 - Also don’t drink liquids while you’re eating since it dilutes gastric juices, decreasing its digestive power.
-Leave thirty minutes to eat if you drinked before or wait at least two hours if you want to drink after eating.
+Leave thirty minutes to eat if you drunk before or wait at least two hours if you want to drink after eating.

 - If you frequently suffer from acid reflux or stomach acidity even after eliminating sodas and liquids while eating you can try getting betaine tablets that strengthen gastric juices.
-As we mentioned, will have a synergistical effect to your whole health.
+As we mentioned, will have a synergistic effect to your whole health.